unknowntpo/articles/quickstart/public/idx-only-scan/index.md

 The second one can be satisfied by modifying our SQL query,

-We can build the mapping between key_id and the `rank=1` timestamp first,
+We can build the map between key_id and the `rank=1` timestamp first,

 ```sql
 WITH map AS (